newtonproject/newchain-sdk-example/address_standards.md

 NewChain lives in a multi-chain world.
 For end users, it's perfectly common to transfer value from an address on network A to an address on network B.

 The Bitcoin protocol uses Base58Check encoding to prevent users sending value off-network, while Ethereum uses a raw hex version of the address.
-Qtum, NEO and Ontology use similar encoding to Bitcoin.
-EOS is slightly different, but almost similar to Bitcoin.

 At present this system works with NewChain, but will also work with other blockchains in the future.